Sreeshma-S/blog_app/README.md

 ### Demo
 - Get started with new user registration
 - Login with your registered credentials
-- In home page you can see blogs present, about the app and a functionality to create new blog
+- In home page you can see blogs existing blogs.
-- Go ahead and create a new blog
+- In order to create new blog click on the sidebar to create, edit or delete your own blog
 - Once you have successfully posted the blog, it appears in "My Blog" section which you can edit and delete.
+- Other users blogs are available for view option

 Below are the API Endpoints: